shengqu12/final_project_12780_shengq/README.md

-# Community Climate Dashboard
+## Community Climate Dashboard

-A Django web application to submit, visualize, and export community climate data.
+This is about a dashboard showing the risk level of different borough in New York City in 2024.
+With this html, the decision makers can pick and compare different months in 2024 to decide which community needs more aids from government to deal with climate problem.

 ## Features
 - Data submission form